Butter “bulletproof” coffee

 MCT oil can be ordered online, but if you don't want to use it or can't find it, try unflavored coconut oil instead.

 Make this recipe your own by adding your favorite flavors to it.
-Add some unsweetened cocoa powder and you'll have a bulletproof mocha.
+Add some unsweetened cocoa powder and you'll have a butter mocha.
 Or why not try some cinnamon or pumpkin pie spice.
 If you feel like adding sweetness to your coffee, check out our guide to keto sweeteners.